 Whether you require outsourcing, staff augmentation, or a dedicated team, our focus on retaining top developer talent through developer well-being has led to many successful collaborative software development projects.

 For example, it’s more important to verify how a button component behaves when clicked rather than how it internally manages its state.
-This keeps your tests robust and less likely to break during refactoring.
+This keeps your tests robust and less likely to break during refactoring, but it does mean that you are going to need more tests overall.

-Tests should be small, focused, and should cover specific responsibilities, ensuring that each test only validates one behavior.
+In these cases, you should make your tests small, focused, and cover specific responsibilities, ensuring that each test only validates one behavior.
 This makes debugging easier when failures occur, as it is clear what aspect of the component is malfunctioning.

 Jest serves as the backbone of React testing by offering a robust framework for writing and running tests.